yodaldevoid/psoc4-rs/psoc4100s-pac/README.md

 # psoc4100s-pac

-This is a [Peripheral Access Crate][1] for Infineon PSoC 4100S microcontrollers.
+This is a [Peripheral Access Crate][1] for Cypress Semiconductor PSoC 4100S microcontrollers.

 This crate has been automatically generated from the SVD file in[mtb-pdl-cat2]